united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 *3.3 Theird node: Function*

-On the button bar are 4 buttons, which can have different functions.

 In the **third node "function"** a timestamp is generated at the time of pressing a button.
 The timestamp is stored in the form of a string.
 This makes it possible, for example, to specify machine states and display them in a timeline.

 The code for this node looks like this: